 Clinical Research Aims to Find New Drivers of Disease

-At the Center for Pediatric Genomic Medicine at Children’s Mercy Kansas City, the laboratory team is on the leading edge of genomic research.
+At the Genomic Medicine Center at Children’s Mercy Kansas City, the laboratory team is on the leading edge of genomic research.
 Tools in their arsenal include a bevy of Illumina instruments each named after different characters from the movie “Finding Nemo.”
 The analogy is apt; just as Marlin, Nemo’s father, is faced with a seemingly impossible quest to find his way to Sydney to rescue his son, the laboratory team is often tasked with finding the genetic needle in the haystack.
 To do this, they use sequencing in clinical research studies aimed at developing new understandings of rare and undiagnosed genetic diseases and how they affect the health of study participants.

 The laboratory recently started a new research project taking a broad “integrated genomics” approach to understanding what’s going on in these difficult to understand inherited disease cases.
 Integrated genomics is an approach combining numerous next-generation sequencing methods to understand the underlying biology of a given sample.